-- Confirm or otherwise that all methods used by the company are as the company has described. - Confirm whether the company has disclosed all assumptions. - Confirm whether the confidence grades assigned by the company reflect the methods they apply. - Comment on any area of concern/action arising from previous Annual information returns; - Comment on any area/policy that does not meeting the reporting requirements; - Comment on the methods used by the company.
-In particular: - the reporter should look carefully at any sampling techniques used by the company, confirm that in all circumstances where sampling is used, all weaknesses have been exposed by the company; - the methods used to identify DG7 contacts from all customer contacts; and the methods used to ensure contacts are substantively answered before closure. - Describe in detail the checks that the reporter has carried out in order to be able to confirm and comment on each of the points set out above.
+- Confirm or otherwise that all methods used by the company are as the company has described. - Confirm whether the company has disclosed all assumptions. - Confirm whether the confidence grades assigned by the company reflect the methods they apply. - Comment on any area of concern/action arising from previous Annual information returns; - Comment on any area/policy that does not meet the reporting requirements; - Comment on company policy for dispatch date especially where policy does not meet reporting requirements; - Comment on the company policy for recording email/fax contacts; - Comment on the methods used by the company.
+In particular: - the reporter should look carefully at any sampling techniques used by the company, confirm that in all circumstances where sampling is used, all weaknesses have been exposed by the company; - the methods used to identify DG7 contacts from all customer contacts; and - the methods used to ensure contacts are substantively answered before closure. - Describe in detail the checks that the reporter has carried out in order to be able to confirm and comment on each of the points set out above.
 Including for example how the reporter has selected any samples for audit from the full population; quantity sampled; robustness of sample; materiality of assumptions and any weaknesses; discussions held with company staff.